lana-20/selenium-ajax-components/README.md

 7-8 years ago, in Selenium RC, the Explicit Wait did not exist yet.
 There were no Ajax components that people created on their sites.
 There were only the Page Load Timeout and Implicit Wait in those initial days of Selenium.
-Finally the devs gave us the amazing Explicit Wait utility, which works 99% of the time.
+Finally Selenium developers gave us the amazing Explicit Wait utility, which works 99% of the time.

 ----